What Paralegals and Legal Assistants Do

 Paralegals and legal assistants may conduct legal research.

-Paralegals and legal assistants do a variety of tasks to support lawyers, including maintaining and organizing files, conducting legal research, and drafting documents.
+Paralegals and legal assistants perform a variety of tasks to support lawyers, including maintaining and organizing files, conducting legal research, and drafting documents.

 Paralegals and legal assistants typically do the following: